Renu Khator has served in the dual posts of Chancellor of the University of Houston System and President of the University of Houston since 2008.

 As President, she is the chief executive officer of the University of Houston, the UH System’s flagship, Tier One institution.

-The UH System’s first woman Chancellor and the first Indian immigrant to head a comprehensive research university in the United States, she assumed her post in January 2008.
+Khator is the first female chancellor of a Texas higher education system and the first Indian immigrant to head a comprehensive research university in the United States.

 Administrative Appointments (Current)